BEng(Hons) Civil Engineering

 - Baccalaureate IB: To include a minimum grade of 5 in Higher Level Mathematics.

-If you don't meet the entry requirements, you may be eligible for BEng(Hons) Civil and Environmental Engineering (with Foundation Year).
+If you don't meet the entry requirements, you may be eligible for BEng(Hons) Civil Engineering (with Foundation Year).

 For country specific entry requirements please find your country on the Country Information pages.
 If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.